 Tip: if you haven’t put your molds into the over to preheat, you can now pre-heat your glass containers with a blow-dryer for a minute so they become slightly higher than room temperature.
 By preheating the molds, the wax will cool more evenly.
 Wax poured into a cold mold will give ‘drag lines’ along the sides of your votives.

 e.
 Place stick on top of each jar, with wick in the center.
 Pour the soy wax into your containers.
 Make sure the wick goes all the way down to the bottom of your container, and is in the center.

 f.
 Let your wax candles cool for a few hours until solid.

 g.
-Rather than cutting the wick, tie a colored bead in it for decoration.
+Rather than cutting the wick, tie in a colored bead for decoration.

 h.
 Label each jar with its scent, content and maker, and perhaps a message of love.